The Arc logo

 #HandsOff is a series on The Arc’s blog that features a new story each month from individuals and families across The Arc’s network about how some of today’s key policy issues impact their day to day lives.

-By: Steve Grammer
+By Steve Grammer

 Steve Grammer faces the camera and is wearing a red shirt and jeans.
-My name is Steve, I live in Roanoke, Virginia and I have cerebral palsy.
-I like to do the kinds of activities many people do — go out to the mall, restaurants, concerts, bars, and travel to places like the beach.
-I am an advocate with people with disabilities, I go to a lot of events to talk with members of the legislature and other government officials.
-I recently attended an event with U.S. Senator Kaine, and a Town Hall Meeting with Delegate Rasoul.
+My name is Steve.
+I live in Roanoke, Virginia, and I have cerebral palsy.
+I like to do the kinds of activities many people do—go out to the mall, restaurants, concerts, bars, and travel to places like the beach.
+I am an advocate with people with disabilities.
+I go to a lot of events to talk with members of the legislature and other government officials.
+I recently attended an event with U.S. Senator Kaine and a town hall meeting with Delegate Rasoul.
 I also serve on several state boards.

 I have a lot of expenses due to my condition.
 In order to live in the community in my own apartment, I have to have caregivers assist me in daily activities that most people don’t think twice about.
-They help me with everything from healthcare, making phone calls, administering medications, meal prep and eating, housekeeping, and they accompany me to events in the community.
+They help me with everything from health care, making phone calls, administering medications, meal prep, eating, and housekeeping, and they accompany me to events in the community.

 I receive Supplemental Nutrition Assistance Program (SNAP) benefits to help me pay for food, but sometimes it’s not enough to cover my groceries.
 I also have Supplemental Security Income (SSI) that I use to pay for rent, transportation, personal hygiene, and other bills.

-SSI helps me to have a decent life in the community — like everyone deserves.
+SSI helps me to have a decent life in the community, like everyone deserves.
 As someone who lived in a nursing home for nine years, I know how important that is.
 Living in the community, I am more independent.
-I can set up my own schedule, I know I will get good care, as I get to choose who I want to take care of me through Consumer Directed Services.
-I’m able to choose what and when I want to eat versus not knowing when, what or if, I will get fed (not to mention being rushed to eat in the nursing home).
+I can set up my own schedule.
+I know I will get good care, as I get to choose who I want to take care of me through consumer directed services.
+I’m able to choose what and when I want to eat versus not knowing when, what, or if I will get fed (not to mention being rushed to eat in the nursing home).

 SSI gives me this independence.
 That is my only income.
 If the government decreases it or takes it away from people with disabilities, we cannot survive.
-Without SSI, many people with disabilities — like me — would end up back in institutions.
+Without SSI, many people with disabilities, like me, would end up back in institutions.

 I strongly encourage the government to think about this very carefully and not make any type of cuts to SSI.
 Please do not take our independence away from us.